debba/wp-two-factor-authentication-with-telegram/README.txt

 = 1.2 =

-* For failed login get IP behind a CloudFlare proxy (Thx Manuel for suggestion)
+* In failed send with Telegram the IP address behind a CloudFlare proxy (Thx Manuel for suggestion)

 = 1.1 =